amin8179/Impact-of-oscilllation-on-decision-making/README.md

 Ensure that the functions model33.m is available, as it is essential for simulating neural activity and processing the outputs.
 Adjust the decision_boundary and noise parameters to suit different decision-making scenarios.

-By using these files, you can simulate how neural populations respond to varying inputs, analyze decision and error trials, and explore neural decision-making mechanisms.
+By using these files, you can simulate how neural populations respond to varying inputs, analyze correct and error trials, and explore neural decision-making mechanisms.